James Johnson (basketball, born 1987): Personal life

 Johnson is of African-American and Samoan heritage.
-He is a black belt in Karate and has a kickboxing record of 20–0 and has also fought in MMA.
+He is a black belt in karate.
+Johnson also claims a kickboxing record of 20–0 and to have also fought in MMA; however, neither of these claims has been corroborated.

 Johnson has a tattoo of his son's name, "Naymin", inscribed around his front neck.

 Johnson was arrested for domestic assault on June 7, 2014, after allegedly hitting and choking his wife, Callie, at their home.
 On June 30, 2014, the domestic assault case against Johnson was dismissed after his wife failed to appear in court.
 The couple later divorced, with Callie gaining custody of their son.